dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 CHAPTER 14  VBA Programming Examples    217

-Keep in mind that it’s not necessary to select a range before doing something with it.
+Keep in mind that it's not necessary to select a range before doing something with it.
 The following macro applies bold formatting to a variable-size (single-column) range without selecting the range:

 Sub MakeBold()